 3. SD-WAN (Software Defined Network)

 Software-defined wide area networking (SD-WAN) is the next evolution of private networking.
-SD WANuses a piece of hardware at each of your locations to create the WAN connectivity and uses software to automate the ongoing configuration of edge routers and to push traffic over a mix of of private, wireless and broadband network access.
+SD WAN uses a piece of hardware at each of your locations to create the WAN connectivity and uses software to automate the ongoing configuration of edge routers and to push traffic over a mix of of private, wireless and broadband network access.
 Because it can use whatever connectivity a particular location has, you are able to take advantage of cheaper access methods.
-You are essentially trading a larger one time cost of the SD WAN equipment for a lower transport access cost.
 SD-WAN allows you to add new locations without a lengthy deployment because it makes use of Internet connectivity rather than private network access.
 It allows you to optimize bandwidth as it allows you to combine multiple broadband connections.
 SD-WAN also simplifies complexity with remote CPE (equipment) maintenance.

 There is a trend toward using the Internet, but private networks such as MPLS and Metro Ethernet will continue to play a major role in WAN architectures.
 According to Andrew Lerner, a research director at Gartner "Enterprises will likely favor a hybrid WAN model that uses both MPLS and high-speed Internet or carrier Ethernet in a single location or alternates between them throughout the WAN."
 Private, secure technologies are still the backbone of most enterprise Wide Area Networks.
 Few enterprises make their networking decisions solely on cost.
 The biggest barrier to the Internet displacement of private WAN links is the possibility of poor performance.
 For dedicated bandwidth, reliability and end to end QOS the most secure WAN solutions continue to be MPLS and Metro Ethernet and the newest technology SD WAN.

 Find out which solutions are available at your network locations by clicking below and requesting a free network design and be entered into our monthly drawing for an Apple AirPods: (note: you must provide details and receive design to be entered)